Foods that help combat memory loss (2023 for Seniors)

 It is well-known that eating a healthy diet and exercising regularly can help maintain a normal body weight and prevent ailments like heart disease, diabetes, high cholesterol and cancer.
+Foods that help with memory loss are abundant, you just have to know what to eat.
 But did you know that nutrition can also be a major factor in memory care for seniors?
+We all know there has to be food that help combat memory loss, right?
 Like any other organ of the body, the brain functions better when properly fed, and maintaining a healthy lifestyle later in life can help prevent memory loss and support brain power.

 According to the Alzheimer’s Association, studies have shown that diets high in fat and cholesterol have been linked to a higher risk for Alzheimer’s disease.
 Dementia is also associated with higher body weight.
 Fortunately, replacing certain fats in your diet and eating foods with more nutrients can improve brain health and lower the risk of disease.